 With COVID-19 came the biggest disruptor to the office industry: working from home.
 This provided temporary relief to Austin’s traffic congestion.
 Traffic numbers plummeted in 2020 but any Austinites who began commuting back to their office in 2021 would tell you we are not far off from pre-COVID-19 congestion.
-An abundance of multi-family in the development pipeline (+/- 3,500 units) should help convert some of the car traffic into foot traffic.
-However, a current office construction pipeline of roughly 2 million sf will certainly have its presence be known come rush hour.
+An abundance of multifamily in the development pipeline (+/- 3,500 units) should help convert some of the car traffic into foot traffic.
+However, a current office construction pipeline of roughly 2 million square feet will certainly have its presence known come rush hour.

 This begs the question, what will Downtown Austin look like if the traffic continues to get worse?
 Will autonomous vehicles be our saving grace and help with parking concerns?
 Will our downtown market transition to a collection of mega-tenants occupying full buildings with their own internal ecosystems?
 Will smaller tenants be forced to search for cheaper, more accessible space elsewhere?
 It’s probably too early to tell.

 What we do know is Austin’s downtown still has some runway left from a development perspective and no shortage of attention from institutional investors.
 There are a number of remaining downtown blocks with no capitol view corridor restrictions that are ripe for development (assuming the right mix of ownership, capital and entitlements can be put in place) and could be the future homes of more large office projects.
 There is also Stream Realty’s assemblage of multiple properties on Sixth Street that could drastically change that part of downtown if redeveloped.
 Although these properties face some difficulties due to historical significance and size limitations, with significant ownership on East Sixth there is real potential to change the overall profile of that area if desired.

 Austin’s downtown could look and feel like a very different place over the next decade or two.